Richard-Burd/react-redux-portfolio-project/README.md

 ## Next Sprint

+1.) clean up the Action & reducer & make sure the DELETE function only does what it needs to
+    and doesn't contain un-necessary code

+2.) make the BasicForm such that when you see it, it's values are already filled in with
+    the existing parameter information.

+3.) get the EDIT action in BasicForm working

+4.) delete any redundant matchDispatchToProps that you might have in the EditAirframe container

+//////////////////////////
-1.) put an "Edit" button on the Airframe.js page that takes you to:
+5.) on the EditAirframe page that takes you to:
     localhost3000/airframes/1/edit <= there you will have four buttons: a.) edit basic params
     b.) edit attitude params